ERSM30370 - Restricted Securities

 Once signed the original and copies of the election(s) are kept by the employer and employee.
 They do not have to be submitted to HM Revenue & Customs unless requested as part of an enquiry.

-The election under ITEPA03/S425 (3) is not appropriate when the desired treatment is the acquisition of a security at its full unrestricted market value, because ITEPA03/S425 (3) has the effect of taxing the restricted market value up front, rather than deferring the charge.
-Instead, an election under ITEPA03/S431 should be used (see ERSM30450).
-That election will automatically disapply the effect of ITEPA03 S425 (2).
+The election under ITEPA03/S425 (3) is not appropriate when the desired treatment is the taxation at the time of acquisition of a security at its full unrestricted market value, because ITEPA03/S425 (3) has the effect of taxing only the restricted market value up front.
+Instead, an election under ITEPA03/S431 should be used.
+That election will ensure that ITEPA03/S425 to ITEPA03/S430 do not apply, (see ERSM30450).